Getting to know your list members better

 Revised category-specific question: “Which answer best describes why you dine with us?”

-• -saving offers
+• Money-saving offers

 • New menu items